-OBJECTIVE: MAINTAIN DISTRICT WATERSHED DAMS AND LEVEES FOR THE PUBLIC GOOD.
+OBJECTIVE: MAINTAIN DISTRICT WATERSHED DAMS AND LEVEES FOR THE PUBLIC GOOD

-The public investment in District watershed dams, levy projects, and district lands is of great value to the residents of the District.
+The public investment in District watershed dams, levy projects, and district lands is of immense value to the residents of the District.
 The proper maintenance of these structures and projects is necessary to extend their useful life and provide continued multiple public benefits.
 The District will strive to operate all District projects and District lands for the purposes for which they were developed and in the best possible condition to extend their life and serviceability.

-- Engage in timely repairs and correction of deficiencies to assure structural integrity and longevity. - Annual reports will be prepared on each project noting how any project deficiencies were corrected for insurance purposes. - Inspect projects during and following any significant storm event which causes the structures to operate to assure functionality are as designed. - The District will develop emergency plans for any high hazard class District structures to assure the protection of residents which live within the breach route of such reservoirs. - Ensure that emergency plans for high-hazard dams are reviewed and updated as needed.
-The High-Hazard MARC Dam Plan was updates in FY 2018. - District lands, generally associated with watershed projects, will be inspected several times each year and action taken to eliminate noxious or invasive weeds, address conservation needs and remove any unsightly or safety hazards. - Any appropriation rights from reservoirs of the District shall be reviewed at least every five years for conformance to the terms of the agreement, and more often if conflicts occur.
+- Engage in timely repairs and correction of deficiencies to assure structural integrity and longevity. - Annual reports will be prepared on each project noting how any project deficiencies were corrected for insurance purposes. - Inspect projects during and following any significant storm event to assure functionality and to confirm dams function as designed. - The District will develop emergency plans for any high hazard class District structures to assure the protection of residents who live within the breach route of such reservoirs. - Ensure that emergency plans for high-hazard dams are reviewed and updated as needed.
+The High-Hazard Thirty-Two Mile Creek H Dam (Prairie Lake) was updated in FY 2021.
+The High-Hazard MARC Dam Plan was updated in FY 2023. - District lands, associated with watershed projects, will be inspected several times each year and action taken to eliminate noxious or invasive weeds, address conservation needs and remove any unsightly or safety hazards. - Any appropriation rights from reservoirs of the District shall be reviewed at least every five years for conformance to the terms of the agreement, and more often if conflicts occur.

-OBJECTIVE: EVALUATE WATERSHEDS WITHIN THE LITTLE BLUE BASIN AND DETERMINE IF NEW FLOOD CONTROL PROJECTS ARE NEEDED AND FEASIBLE.
+OBJECTIVE: EVALUATE WATERSHEDS WITHIN THE LITTLE BLUE BASIN AND DETERMINE IF NEW FLOOD CONTROL PROJECTS ARE NEEDED AND FEASIBLE